openstack-archive/nova-powervm/README.rst

 ----------------

 The intent of this project is to bring another driver to OpenStack that aligns with the ideals and vision of the community.
-The eventual impact is ideally to promote this to core Nova.
+The intention is to promote this to core Nova.

 Alternatives